Hari-Nagarajan/fairgame/README.md

 ## Current Functionality

-FairGame only works on Amazon and can automatically check out.
+FairGame only works on Amazon and can automatically place an order.
 ### Other Notes on Functionality
 * By default, FairGame will only purchase new items with free shipping.
 This can be changed with options on the command line, see [Configuration](#Configuration).